ashleydavis/docker-compose-nodejs-example/README.md

 - Create a Linux VM.
 - Open/map/allow end points.
 - Clone this repo to the VM.
-- Run the script linux-provision-vm.sh inside the VM.
+- Run the script vagrant-provision-vm.sh inside the VM.
 - You now have a running microservices system.

 Note: This won't get you a production ready system.
 I'm still trying to figure out how to do that with Kubernetes.